o-ran-sc/smo-teiv/docker-compose/README.md

 # TEIV docker-compose

-The all the files in this directory should have everything you need to run TEIV with the default sql schemas or with your own custom schemas generated from you own YANG files.
+All the files in this directory should have everything you need to run TEIV with the default sql schemas or with your own custom schemas generated from you own YANG files.

 The docker-compose.yml file in its default state is set up to run TEIV with the default sql schemas generated from the